93. Eve Tuck and K. Wayne Yang, “Decolonization Is Not A Metaphor”

 For the settlers, Indigenous peoples are in the way and, in the destruction of Indigenous peoples, Indigenous communities, and over time and through law and policy, Indigenous peoples’ claims to land under settler regimes, land is recast as property and as a resource.
 Indigenous peoples must be erased, must be made into ghosts.
 (6)

 They also suggest that “settler colonialism involves the subjugation and forced labor of chattel slaves,” a claim that is not true of all settler colonial states; while slavery was legal in what is now Canada until the early 19th century, for example, it was not a central part of the economy there as it was in Spanish colonies in Central and South America, as well as in the United States.
-Nevertheless, it is true that the settler “sees himself as holding dominion over the earth and its flora and fauna, as the anthropocentric normal, and as more developed, more human, more deserving than other groups or species” (6).
+Perhaps that distinction doesn’t matter.
+It’s true that the settler “sees himself as holding dominion over the earth and its flora and fauna, as the anthropocentric normal, and as more developed, more human, more deserving than other groups or species” (6).
 (That way of thinking is the root of the planet’s current ecological crises.)
 “The settler is making a new ‘home’ and that home is rooted in a homesteading worldview where the wild land and wild people were made for his benefit,” Tuck and Yang continue.
 “He can only make his identity as a settler by making the land produce, and produce excessively, because ‘civilization’ is defined as production in excess of the ‘natural’ world (i.e. in excess of the sustainable production already present in the Indigenous world)” (6).
 For Tuck and Yang, that excess production requires slavery, although in the part of Canada where I live it actually required mechanized agriculture.
 Moreover, “[s]ettlers are not immigrants,” Tuck and Yang contend.
 “Immigrants are beholden to the Indigenous laws and epistemologies of the lands they migrate to.
 Settlers become the law, supplanting Indigenous laws and epistemologies” (6-7).
 That is, I think, Harold Johnson’s point in his book Two Families: Treaties and Government: when the Cree chiefs who negotiated Treaty 6 engaged the Crown representatives in a pipe ceremony, they were adopting them (and the settlers who would follow) and expecting they would behave like the immigrants Tuck and Yang describe here, rather than like settlers.

 Decolonization in settler colonial situations is complicated, Tuck and Yang contend, “because empire, settlement, and internal colony have no spatial separation.
 Each of these features of settler colonialism in the US context—empire, settlement, and internal colony—make it a site of contradictory decolonial desires” (7).
 Thinking of decolonization in metaphorical ways “allows people to equivocate these contradictory desires because it turns decolonization into an empty signifier to be filled by any track towards liberation.
 In reality, the tracks walk all over land/people in settler contexts” (7).
 For Tuck and Yang,